5 Steps to Lower Your Credit Utilization Quickly

 2. Calculate Your Credit Utilization

 Managing multiple credit cards can be easier when everything is all in one place.
-Use the Smart Money Calculator below to calculate your credit utilization.
+Use the Smart Money calculator below to calculate your credit utilization.
 Use the left inbox to tally your credit card balance and the right column to insert that credit card’s credit limit.

 3. Pay Off Your Debt

-Smart Money -> How to Pay Off Debt Using the Snowball Method
+Read More: How to Pay Off Debt Using the Snowball Method

 Using a smaller portion of your credit is essential to maintaining a healthy credit utilization.
 Preserving a small outstanding credit balance is important for your overall financial health and net worth.